amin-not-found/celestine/README.md

 Celestine tries to be a low level system programming language with support for some modern programming features but retain some form of simplicity similar to C.

 A Celestine program consists of a main function which itself is made of statements.
 Every statement ends with a semicolon(`;`).
 There are four kinds of statements as of right now:
 1. putchar which prints given a number prints it's corresponding ASCII character.
-It exists as a way to test the language and will be removed or replaced ved with a function in the future.
+It exists as a way to test the language and will be removed or replaced with a function in the future.
 2. return which ends the function returning the given number.
 3. Variable declaration(read about [variables](#variables))
 4. Expressions as statements